-Status: Ended almost 3 years ago.
+Status: Ended about 3 years ago.

 Reason for block:

 Dear user Supt_of_printing,

 we have had complaints about your edits of intersections in Australia.
 It seems that you edits are guided by a desire to make an intersection look nice on the map, rather than accurately reflect reality.